MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 > [!NOTE]
 > This group appears as a SID until the domain controller is made the primary domain controller and it holds the operations master role (also known as flexible single master operations or FSMO).
 This group cannot be renamed, deleted, or moved.

-The Performance Monitor Users applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.
+The Performance Monitor Users applies to the Windows Server operating system in the [Default Active Directory security groups](#default-active-directory-security-groups) list above.

 |Attribute|Value|
 |--- |--- |